apache/iotdb/docs/UserGuide/Concept/Data Model and Terminology.md

 * 'A' to 'Z', 'a' to 'z', '0' to '9'
 * '[', ']' (eg. 's[1', 's[1]', s[ab]')

-'-' and ':' cannot be the first character.
+'-' and ':' cannot be the first character. '+' cannot use alone.

 > Note: the LayerName of storage group can only be characters, numbers and underscores.
 >